NeuPhysics/neutrino/docs/cosmology.rst

    The weak interaction cross section is approximately :math:`\sigma\sim G_F^2 (kT)^2` and neutrino density drops according to :math:`n_\nu \sim (kT)^3`.
 As we can imagine, the weak interaction time scale for neutrinos is given by :math:`t_\nu \sim \frac{1}{n_\nu \sigma} \sim \frac{1}{G_F^2(kT)^5}`.
 [1]_

-The neutrinos decouple when we have the rate are comparable, which is
+The neutrinos decouple when we have the rates comparable, which is

 .. math::
    \Gamma_H = \Gamma_W.